NonstickAtom972/Grammer2/docs/math.md

 | a≤b     | ≤     | ≤       | If a is less than or equal to b, this returns 1, else it returns 0. |

 ## Floating Point
 As of version 2.5.1.0, Grammer is beginning to have support for floating point numbers.
+Grammer was originally only intended to have 16-bit integer math support.
+As a consequence, many useful tokens were already in use, making float support convoluted.
+I want to reinforce this idea, though: Grammer is a 16-bit integer-centric language.

+You will have to interface with floats via pointers.
+Internally, there is a special floating-point storage that holds a few elements for intermediate processing.
+If this storage gets full, it wraps around and starts overwriting old items.
+In particular, this can happen in expressions with many operations.
+For example, `3.14159+.6.789` will overwrite three values-- two for the numbers 3.14159, 6.789, and one for the sum.
+At the time of this writing, it can hold 8 floats.
+In the future this might change, but if you need long-term storage, you will need to copy the 4-byte float to somewhere safe.
+With that in mind, Grammer now supports a special-purpose move operator `→.` that takes a pointer on the left side, `x` and a pointer *var* on the right side, `Y` and copies the 4 bytes at `x` to the memory at `Y`.
+Floats must start with a number: `.367` will be interpreted as a comment (float support was added on top of the existing Grammer framework), whereas `0.367` is interpreted as a float, and returns a pointer to its converted value.

 In general, float commands are signified by an operations followed by a `.`.
+As of this writing, there are a handful of known bugs, so don't count on this for your math homework yet!

 | Example | Token | Grammer | Description                                      |
 |:------- |:----- |:------- |:------------------------------------------------ |